The ultimate conspiracy theory that I actually believe

 Sure, many of the theories, if not most, are crazy.

-I’ve always had this idea of a conspiracy theory to end all conspiracy theories… the ultimate conspiracy theory.
+I've always had this idea of a conspiracy theory to end all conspiracy theories — the ultimate conspiracy theory.
 And I actually believe it.
-So here it is:

 What if... hear me out... the government created conspiracy theories?

-Do I think the government actually created conspiracy theories in some lab or at a roundtable in some secret room?
-No.
+Do I think the government actually cooked up conspiracy theories in a lab or some secret roundtable?

 Do I believe the government and societal elite suppress unpopular opinions?
 Absolutely.